Skip to main content

 Reviewed by Olivia B., HR Consultant

-I like how brief it is.
-The message respects everyone’s time while still giving coworkers a real goodbye and a way to stay in touch.
+This works because it respects everyone’s time while still offering coworkers a genuine goodbye and a way to stay in touch.

 Preview of the Farewell Letter Template You Can Download